tlie03/secapi/README.md

 and to get rid of irrelevant data.
 A list of all possible data points can be found below

-The return value will be a list of dictionaries.
-Each dictionary represents one filing and holds multiple metadata points.
+The return value will be a list of Filing Objects.
+Each Filing holds multiple metadata points.
 Two of these metadata points are the ticker symbol and the cik which are always part of the metadata.
-By default, all other metadata points are contained in the dictionary, but they can also be specifically selected via the filing_information parameter.
+By default, all other metadata points are contained in the Filing, but they can also be specifically selected via the filing_information parameter of the get_filings function.
 Below is a list of all possible metadata points:
 * accessionNumber
 * filingDate